ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: output_resistance

     Specifies the output resistance that the device attempts to generate for the specified channel(s).
-This attribute is  available only when you set the NIDCPOWER_ATTR_OUTPUT_FUNCTION attribute on a support device.
+This attribute is  available only when you set the :py:data:`nidcpower.Session.output_function` attribute on a support device.
 Refer to a supported device's topic about output resistance for more information about selecting an output resistance. about supported devices.
     Default Value: 0.0